 The new home for Cranford will hold a unique place in the heart of the Hawke’s Bay community.
 A place where whānau and community can support our loved ones at the end of life.
 A place that will provide a hub for palliative care services for generations to come.

-If you are interested in making a major gift, please contact Mark Davenport on 0274940162 or president.hkr@gmail.com.
+If you are interested in making a major gift, please contact Paul Harvey, President of Hastings Karamu Rotary Club on president.hkr@gmail.com.